bndtools/bnd/biz.aQute.bnd.gradle/README.md

 ---

-For full details on what the bnd Gradle plugin does, check out the [source code][10].
+For full details on what the Bnd Gradle plugin does, check out the [source code][10].

 [1]: http://gradle.org/